 Though that is exactly how you make an Aztek better.
-I still wouldn’t trade it in, even for the brand new Showcase Car, because I love my Aztek and all it represents (millennial adventure, renaissance visionaries, angry kitchen appliances).
+I still wouldn’t trade it in, even for the brand new Showcase Car, because I love my Aztek and all it represents: millennial adventure, renaissance visionaries, angry kitchen appliances.

 Then there’s social media.
-Captions on Facebook are far less time and energy consuming than photo essays and travel stories, and there I can know when people actually “like” what I share.
-But there’s no fun in phone-dumping a series of photos in an online album for me.
-I want to tell you about the circumstances and details that happened in between the shots, as well, and often times, more because I got so lost in experiencing something I didn’t even think to reach for my camera-phone.
-So how did blogging become a source of anxiety for me?
+Captions on Facebook are far less time and energy consuming than photo essays and travel stories, and at least there I can know when what I write is something viewers actually like.
+But there’s no fun in dumping a series of photos in an online album for me.
+I want to reflect on and share the circumstances and details surrounding the shots just out of frame.
+Also because more often than not, I got lost in the experience that I didn’t think to reach for my camera-phone.
+How did blogging become a chore and source of anxiety for me?
 I’m doing it for myself and all of my two readers, I realize.
-The real answer is I’m a bit Type A. End of post.
+The real answer is I’m a bit “Type A” [end of post].

 Before this blog, it was my journal.
 Friends who’ve also kept a journal since the fifth grade, who could not stop themselves falling into heartbreak teendom, and who went on to update Moleskins tirelessly through midterms in college, could agree that at this point, we can’t possibly quit now.

 Suddenly it’s no longer a therapeutic, creative release though.
 Now I set weird deadlines and feelings of owing my future self some type of play-by-play of everything important to me.
 I feel guilty if I miss a few weeks.
 Or worse, if I do the unthinkable and actually forget details of what I was meaning to write (what I swore with wildly grandiose confidence that I could not possibly forget).
 In-the-moment descriptions, comedic rants, the occasional brilliant quip, with nearly no chance of retrieval…the harder I try to recall something, the farther from the first authentic narrative I get.